iamgabrielma/WPJM-Extra-Fields/readme.txt

 * Fix: Add contributor to readme.txt
 * Fix: Update readme.md with proper markdown
 * Enhancement: Added a direct link to the support forums within the Plugins page

+= 1.2.0 =
+* Tested up to WordPress 5.2.4
+* Removed WP_Job_Manager class check due to changes in the main plugin